 Steve Bibby – Parent Governor

-Link Governor for Outcomes.
+Link Governor for Leadership and Management

 Haughton Academy has played a significant part in my life.
 I was a Haughton pupil when Gary Numan was at No1, and my daughter recently left with great exam results and has progressed to Sixth Form College.
 I aim to support the team and pupils by offering the skills and experience that I have picked up during a 30-year career in the Department for Education.
 I am experienced in project management, problem solving and data analysis, and I put a lot of store in teamwork.